 If I take a brand new client and try a gymnastic bridge there is a high likelihood that they are going to cause injury to themselves because they were not properly prepared.
 They didn’t have the core strength and the core flexibility, anything ready to do that move.

 So that’s why I prefer to start my clients and keep them from anywhere between 1 and 6 months on a simple bridge before moving them on to the next complicated bridge.
-These are some awesome exercises that you can use in your warm-up and people will thank you a year or two years down the road when they weren’t able to bend and touch their toes or they couldn’t bend backwards and now like hold a perfect gymnast bridge which is going to strengthen them in that full range of motion.
+These are some awesome exercises that you can use in your warm-up and people will thank you for a year or two years down the road when they weren’t able to bend and touch their toes or they couldn’t bend backward and now like hold a perfect gymnast bridge which is going to strengthen them in that full range of motion.

-For more awesome movement progressions check out the warrior warm up .
+For more awesome movement progressions check out the warrior warm-up.

 Here are a few other articles from Tyler: